Data-Driven

 Stories Worth Reading

 Some matches end and are forgotten by the following weekend.
 Others define careers, settle debates that had run for years, or break the expectations of everyone watching.
+These are the ones that still get talked about.

 Miracle of Istanbul

 Three goals down at half-time against AC Milan.
 What Liverpool did in the next forty-five minutes remains the most dramatic reversal in Champions League history.
+Gerrard's pull-back.
+Smicer from distance.
+Xabi Alonso's rebound.
+Then penalties.

 Agüero 93:20

 Manchester City needed a goal in stoppage time to win their first league title in forty-four years.
 Sergio Agüero scored it.
 Martin Tyler said the rest.
+The sequence from Balotelli to Silva to Agüero took 1.4 seconds.

 The Hand of God